No matter whether you are into surfing or not, here is some proof why you should not overlook this teeny-tiny country.

 The mother was condemned to wander the fields as “La Siguanaba” and the boy was sentenced to eternal youth; he is always depicted as a boy of ten or eleven years old with the dresses of an underprivileged child.

 He wears a large straw hat and a white blanket over his shoulders.
-His feet are twisted backwards so that if villagers try to follow his footprints, they will walk in the wrong direction.
+His feet are twisted backward so that if villagers try to follow his footprints, they will walk in the wrong direction.
 He is also said to have the power to teleport himself throughout the country with ease.

 Ask about Cipitio and many Salvadorans will be able to tell you their own personal version of the legend!